Home » Expert Product & Service Reviews » Helpful Product Guides » Are Ibanez Guitars Good? (And What Makes Them So Special?)

 Follow Steve Blundon:

-Steve Blundon is a business owner, published author, former music teacher and active master guitar tech who's been servicing instruments for over thirty years.
+Steve Blundon is a business owner, published author, former music teacher and active master guitar tech who's been servicing instruments since 1991.
 Visit Author's Page.

 Leave a Reply